Noah-loic/Uber-Fares-Dataset-Analysis_25919_Kizungu/README.md

 - **Key Insight:** A moderate to strong correlation between `distance` and `fare_amount` (e.g., ~0.6 to 0.8), confirming the trend seen in the scatter plot.
 - Other variables (like latitudes and longitudes) typically show weak or no correlation with fare since they are spatial rather than numerical magnitudes.
 - **Conclusion:** The heatmap confirms that fare is mainly influenced by distance, validating the scatter plot.
 Other features may be useful for location-based clustering or advanced modeling but do not directly correlate with fare
+-
+# For more in depth view and understanding you can refer to the attach jupiterNotebook file